liza183/Serial2Parallel/README.md

-# serial2parallel
+# Serial2Parallel
-serial2parallel: Running serial scripts parallel on a MPI cluster
+serial2parallel: Running serial scripts/binary parallel on a MPI cluster

 # How to use
 - You need to edit `scripts/scripts.txt` and add lines.
 Each line will be distributed across multiple nodes.